elefevre/elements-of-unit-testing-style/README.md

 What I read, half-unconsciously, is "The class LocalBusinessResource should limit the number of search matches to 20, by default."
 The test itself will expose the technical details, and I'll make sure that the figure "20" will appear somewhere, in order to make the whole thing as obvious as possible.
 However, the method name tells me the general functional contract, and will avoid detailing the implementation.

 Starting with "should" or "can" helps in this regard.
-Some authors advocate starting with ["fact"](https://github.com/marick/Midje) or following a [UnitOfWork\_StateUnderTest\_ExpectedBehavior](http://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html) pattern.
+Some authors prefer starting with ["fact"](https://github.com/marick/Midje) or following a [UnitOfWork\_StateUnderTest\_ExpectedBehavior](http://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html) pattern.
 I feel it makes the flow of the story less fluid, though.

 One drawback of this style is that method names are longer than is usual.
-I have never found this to be an issue in practice.
-Only on rare occasions do the names reach more than 100 characters, which is very acceptable.
+I have never found this to be an issue in practice; only on rare occasions do the names reach more than 100 characters, which is quite acceptable.

 For more about using "should", check out some of Liz Keogh's posts, such as [this one](http://lizkeogh.com/2005/03/14/the-should-vs-will-debate-or-why-doubt-is-good/).